About

 Please check your email, including your spam folder, regularly.
 Email will be our primary means of communicating with our Confirmation group.

-Upcoming Dates for Confirmation 2026
+Dates for Confirmation 2026

 Here are all the dates for Confirmation preparation.

-The Red Confirmation Folder 2026
+The Red Folder for Confirmation 2026

 Letters of Hope